Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 ## Uninstall Plugin Across Cluster

-Uninstall Plugin Across Cluster endpoint.
+Uninstall one plugin from one unit, or `$broadcast`.

 ### Endpoint
 `POST /api/units/{pioreactor_unit}/plugins/uninstall`